TheInevitableLuke/DRG-Modding/README.md

 # DRG-Modding
 I'll try to keep these updated, but feel free to bother me if I fall behind!
 Mod descriptions are the original descriptions posted with the mods and I make no apologies for their general lack of helpfulness.

-## The Mods
-These are the mods I've already published.
-They're all in the [Mods](https://github.com/TheInevitableLuke/DRG-Modding/Mods) folder, along with a wildly inconsistent amount of source code.
+Published mods can be found on [mod.io](https://mod.io/members/theinevitableluke) or wherever mods are sold.
+All of the mods I publish will be in the [Mods](https://github.com/TheInevitableLuke/DRG-Modding/Mods) folder, along with a wildly inconsistent amount of source code.
 Some have all of the modified game files, all of the test iterations from development, and multiple versions.
 Some have... significantly less than that.
 I blame elves.

+## Approved Mods

 ### Cave Leech Clusterfuck
 Do you feel like Cave Leech Clusters need more leeches?
 Do you think leeches are too big, or too slow?
 Do you have a nuisance Scout you're looking to dispose of?
 Look no further - Cave Leech Clusterfuck is the mod for you!